It’s Christmastime

 - If it is a wisdom issue, then why is Jason Kovacs being singled out, while ACBC-approved counseling centers that charge a fee for counseling are not being mentioned?

-To me, these first two concerns seem the most important.
+These first two concerns (licensure-related concerns and for-fee-related concerns) seem the most important.
 And, they seem to be applied inconsistently.

 Jason Kovacs is criticized because “client” is associated by Johnson with licensure.
-First, I don’t believe Jason is licensed.
-Second, former ACBC ED, Heath Lambert, publicly affirmed his support for licensure.
+First, Kovacs is not licensed.
+Second, former ACBC ED, Heath Lambert, in an ACBC podcast, publicly affirmed his support for licensure.
+Third, ACBC’s current statement on licensure allows for an appeal process for licensed professional counselors to continue toward ACBC certification.

 Concern #3: Is the use of the word “client” a wisdom issue, or is it an issue of right/wrong?
 If “client” is wrong, what is the best term to call those to whom biblical counselors provide counsel?